The Complete Guide to Co-Processing

 However, the similarities end there.
 Incineration and co-processing are different because of their outcomes.

-The main goal of incineration is to eradicate the volume of waste products by burning them into ash without really considering sustainability.
-The practice isn’t good for the planet because it produces considerable toxic fumes that fuel climate change and pose health challenges.
-What’s more, the incinerated waste will still be deposited in landfills.
+Although it can sometimes be used to recover energy, the main goal of incineration is to eradicate the volume of waste products by burning them into ash without really considering sustainability.
+The practice isn’t as good for the planet as co-processing because it produces considerable toxic fumes that fuel climate change and pose health challenges.

 Co-processing is considered more sustainable because it ensures that waste is used for another purpose.
 During co-processing, waste generates heat and minerals that benefit industrial practices.
 When products are completely burned up, the byproducts are re-used in cement mixtures.

-Although co-processing does release emissions, cement kilns also use flue gas cleaning systems that help to capture harmful particles and components, preventing them from being released into the environment.
+Although co-processing does release some emissions, cement kilns also use flue gas cleaning systems that help to capture harmful particles and components, preventing them from being released into the environment.

 How is co-processing used in the cement industry?